Alan

 Keeping It Country

 Throughout his recording career, Jackson has abided by a simple edict: “Keep it country.”
-He has taken pokes at the music industry, penning “Three Minute Positive Not Too Country Up-Tempo Love Song” and recording hits like “Gone Country” and “Murder on Music Row,” a CMA Award-winning duet with George Strait.
-In the 1990s, he collaborated with another young traditionalist, Randy Travis, co-writing several hit singles: “Forever Together,” “Better Class of Losers,” “I’d Surrender All,” and “She’s Got the Rhythm (And I Got the Blues)”—the first three recorded by Travis, the last recorded by Jackson.
+He has taken pokes at the music industry, penning “Three Minute Positive Not Too Country Up-Tempo Love Song” and recording hits such as “Gone Country” and “Murder on Music Row,” a CMA award-winning duet with George Strait.
+In the 1990s, he collaborated with another young traditionalist, Randy Travis, co-writing several hit singles: “Forever Together,” “Better Class of Losers,” “I’d Surrender All,” and “She’s Got the Rhythm (and I Got the Blues)”—the first three recorded by Travis, the last recorded by Jackson.

 Jackson has also revived songs recorded by Country Music Hall of Fame members Jim Ed Brown (“Pop a Top”), Tom T. Hall (“Little Bitty”), George Jones (“Tall, Tall Trees”), and Don Williams (“It Must Be Love”).
-In fact, Jackson recorded an entire album of covers of classic country songs titled Under the Influence in 1999 with faithful remakes of hits by Charley Pride, Hank Williams Jr., Merle Haggard, and more.
-As part of his commitment to traditional country sounds, Jackson has recorded albums of gospel songs (Precious Memories, 2005) and bluegrass (The Bluegrass Album, 2013).
+In fact, Jackson recorded an entire album of covers of classic country songs, titled Under the Influence, in 1999, with faithful remakes of hits by Charley Pride, Hank Williams Jr., Merle Haggard, and more.
+As part of his commitment to traditional country sounds, Jackson has recorded albums of gospel songs (Precious Memories (2005) and Precious Memories Volume II (2013)) and bluegrass music (The Bluegrass Album, 2013).

 As a songwriter, Jackson’s gems include “Chasin’ That Neon Rainbow,” “Drive (For Daddy Gene),” “Livin’ on Love,” and “Remember When,” all of which mined personal experience in communicating communal truths.